 In the late 17th Century Britain claims sovereignty over the country's Caribbean coast, which effectively remains under British control until the end of the 19th Century.

-The marines are once again called on in 1909 to drive the anti-US dictator José Santos Zelaya from power.
-They return in 1912, remaining in the country until August 1925.
+The marines return in 1909 to drive the anti-US dictator José Santos Zelaya from power.
+They return again in 1912, remaining in the country until August 1925.

 Following their withdrawal, the country almost immediately begins to descend into civil war and, in May 1926, the marines return yet again, this time remaining until 1933.
 On their departure Anastasio Somoza García, the director of the National Guard (the national police force established by the US), begins to lay the groundwork for his ascent to power.
 He organises the assassination of the resistance leader Augusto César Sandino and the annihilation of Sandino's guerrilla army.